- About Us

 - News & Videos

-Founder and President: Tico Almeida launched Freedom to Work in the fall of 2011.
+Founder and President: Tico Almeida launched Freedom to Work in 2011.
 He has extensive experience advocating for workplace fairness as a civil rights litigator in private practice and a legislative attorney in the U.S. Congress.
 From 2007 to 2010, Almeida served as lead counsel on the proposed Employment Non-Discrimination Act (ENDA) for the Committee on Education and Labor of the U.S. House of Representatives.
 He drafted several portions of the bill, organized Committee hearings in support of ENDA, and built a thorough Congressional record necessary to apply ENDA to State government employers.
 He has provided media commentary on ENDA to publications including the Wall Street Journal, New York Times, Washington Post, Los Angeles Times, Associated Press, Congressional Quarterly, the Hill, Huffington Post, the Washington Blade, MetroWeekly, Bilerico, TowleRoad and the Michelangelo Signorile Show on Sirius XM Satellite Radio.

 The National LGBT Bar Association recently named Tico Almeida to its list of the Top 40 LGBT Lawyers Under the Age of 40.
 He has served as Chairman of the Employment and Labor Law Section of the Hispanic National Bar Association.
 Almeida received his J.D. from Yale Law School and his B.A. from Duke University.